fetchai/etch-demos/README.md

 ### Sample Etch Contracts

 This repo comes with three sample Etch contracts that you can use to experiment with the app.
-More samples will be added.
+More samples will be added as more functionalities are added in the Etch language.

-1) **Hello World** See contract at [hello.etch](https://github.com/fetchai/etch-demos/blob/master/demos/hello-world/hello.etch).
+1) **Hello World** dApp.
+See contract at [hello.etch](https://github.com/fetchai/etch-demos/blob/master/demos/hello-world/hello.etch).
 2) **Pet Shop** dApp from the Truffle [tutorial](https://www.trufflesuite.com/tutorials/pet-shop).
 See contract at [adoption.etch](https://github.com/fetchai/etch-demos/blob/master/demos/pet-shop/adoption.etch).
 3) **Simple Open Auction** dApp from the Ethereum Vyper [tutorial](https://vyper.readthedocs.io/en/v0.1.0-beta.13/vyper-by-example.html#simple-open-auction).
-See contract at [auction](https://github.com/fetchai/etch-demos/blob/master/demos/simple-open-auction/auction.etch).
+See contract at [auction.etch](https://github.com/fetchai/etch-demos/blob/master/demos/simple-open-auction/auction.etch).

+### Full Walkthrough Guide

+For an end-to-end walkthrough from how create your Etch contract to how to deploy and interact with it on-chain with the Python [SDK](https://github.com/fetchai/ledger-api-py), go to the following Jupyter Notebook [guide](https://github.com/fetchai/etch-demos/blob/master/demos/guide.ipynb).
+This is basically how the this prototyping app executes under-the-hood.

-It may be migrated to etch-examples: https://github.com/fetchai/etch-examples
+Note: The following repo may be migrated to etch-examples: https://github.com/fetchai/etch-examples